 Roofing including roof space

 Repair category 2

-Notes The roof covering appears to be original to the construction of the property.
-General age related wear and tear is noted to roof surfaces.
+Notes The roof coverings appears to be original to the construction of the property.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.